How to recognise and manage your emotions

 What are emotions?

-They are easy to understand as a physiological response.
-Fear, for example, is a very sensible reaction to seeing a large predator.
+Emotions are easy to understand as a physiological response.
+Fear, for example, is a sensible reaction to seeing a large predator.
 We’re all familiar with the idea of fight-or-flight.

 Emotions can tell us important things about our environment and situation.
 Chronic feelings of sadness, fear, anxiety or anger may indicate there’s something wrong with our life.
 Maybe we are in a stressful job, maybe we are in an abusive relationship, or maybe we are lonely and haven’t noticed.